 Described by TimeOut as “cyberspace culinary specialists”, the team at Diaspo also offer online classes—but specialise in cuisine from all round the world.
 Their goal is to celebrate community and culture through cooking, and do so by unlocking the experience and knowledge of those who have lived it.

-The legendary team at Bread Ahead are also hosting some pretty awesome baking classes, if your team fancy channelling their inner Mary Berry.
-Their bakery school classes have always been super popular, but given the current situation, the team have now taken their classes online.
+More interested in baking sweet treats than cooking up a main course?
+The legendary team at Bread Ahead are hosting some pretty awesome baking classes, if your team fancy channelling their inner Mary Berry this festive season.

-Workshops are conducted live, and there’s a whole variety of sweet treats you can choose between: such as doughnuts, amaretti, or brownies.
-Bread Ahead will even send all attendees a recording of their workshop afterwards, so they can continue to practice their new skills!
+Workshops are conducted live, and there’s a whole variety of sweet treats you can choose from, such as doughnuts, amaretti, or brownies.
+Bread Ahead will even send all attendees a recording of their workshop afterwards, so they can continue to practice their new skills.